Glenview/Northbrook Coronavirus Task Force Wins IAPD Intergovernmental Award

 Camp REC Team Wins IAPD Partnership Award

-The Glenview Park District would like to nominate Wesley Child Care Center, Glenview School District 34, Glenview Park Foundation, Glenview Public Library and Youth Services of Glenview/Northbrook for the collaboration and partnership on Camp REC, which was a school-aged program for self-directed E-Learners and provided recreational opportunities during this program at various locations throughout Glenview.
+The Glenview Park District is pleased to announce the winning of the IAPD Partnership award alongside Wesley Child Care Center, Glenview School District 34, Glenview Park Foundation, Glenview Public Library and Youth Services of Glenview/Northbrook for the collaboration and partnership on Camp REC, which was a school-aged program for self-directed E-Learners and provided recreational opportunities during this program at various locations throughout Glenview.

 The Camp REC program was created to accommodate any adaptive phase that the Glenview Schools needed during the COVID pandemic, complimenting their different hybrid learning approaches for students 5 to 14 years of age.
 Camp REC was established on August 31, 2020 and ran until April 1, 2021.
 Children were isolated in small group “pods” of 15 at the Glenview Public Library, Glenview Park District fieldhouses, Swain Nelson building, Wagner Farm, The Grove, and at Park Center.
 This program provided campers with Recreational activities, Enrichment and a sense of Community.
 Camp REC fulfilled the needs for working parents who did not have daily care for their students when school was in remote learning, and provided hot/cold lunch and snacks options for all campers.
 Wesley Child Care Center provided experienced and qualified leaders to create a safe and enriching environment for children, navigating the myriad of virtual learning classrooms and requirements for each individual student and providing structured play through recreational activities.